SETTLEMENT AGREEMENTS AND WHISTLEBLOWING

 Note that your employer’s contribution towards legal fees is usually for advice on the technicalities of signing of settlement agreements, and not for advice on whether or not you should sign one.
 If you need advice on the latter, or would like a financial valuation of your claim, you should speak with a lawyer.

-The main purpose of settlement agreements is to settle disputes, so your employer will invariably ask you to waive your right to pursue your claim(s) against them.
+The main purpose of settlement agreements is to settle disputes, so your employer will invariably ask you to give up (i.e. “waive”) your right to pursue your claim(s) against them.

-Your employer can’t ask you to waive any and all claims against them.
-Indeed, you can only be asked to waive specific claims, and each claim must be identified in the terms of the agreement, and must be limited to the context of your employment.
+Your employer can’t ask you to give up any and all claims against them.
+Indeed, you can only be asked to give up specific claims, and each claim must be identified in the terms of the agreement, and must be limited to the context of your employment.